gianlazz/Lazztech.Cloud/GianDevNotes.md

 Does the code actually run like I expect it in the docker container thought?
 Also the thought of integration tests has crossed my mind again..

 Yes it works in the docker container!
 Now I have to get HandleIdentities() to work with the tests also I need to extract FaceDetection to it's own interface for the coordinates process.
 Then I can mock it and start testing the logic for instantiating the coordinates correctly from the process stdout.

+#### Achieved unit testablility! ~9:00PM on 108th commit id #81379b50
+- [x] Passed first unit test against FacialRecognitionManager with it now fully testable

+I would also like to look into logging my hours some how in a serializable way in the repo.